 This will lessen the intensity of the clip on your footage.

-Now you know how to use LUTs thanks to this article.
+Now you know how to use LUTs for premiere thanks to this article.

-Now where do you find LUTs?
+Now where do you find LUTs for premiere?
 You’re in luck.

 I’m going to be releasing 5 of my LUTs next week.
 Put your name and email in and I’ll send the LUTs right to your inbox:

 Enter Your Name and Email and I’ll send you these 5 LUTs next week!